Is COVID-19 Transforming The Traditional University Model Indefinitely?

-By Andy Philips, Chief Operating Officer at University of Wollongong in Dubai
+By Brendan Vyner, Director, Marketing & Student Recruitment at University of Wollongong in Dubai

 In February this year, as a result of imposed international travel restrictions, more than 100,000 Chinese students were unable to commence their university studies in Australia.
 This has potentially taken away over USD 8 billion from the Australian economy and took place even before this crisis unfolded in other parts of the world.
 The United States and UK were next, where in the US, international students add as much as USD 45 billion a year to the American economy and in the UK, universities receive almost USD 8.6 billion in fees from overseas students.